Understand hydrogen applications and learn how to make hydrogen applications safe and efficient

 For the market of hydrogen-powered road vehicles to take off, it will be essential to bring down the costs of components like fuel cells and onboard storage systems.
 Therefore, heavy and long-distance vehicles like trucks, busses, and agricultural vehicles will see the fastest adoption of hydrogen technology.

 For road logistics, it will be important to reduce the price of hydrogen at the point of use.
-Therefore, building hydrogen stations that serve captive fleets on hub-and-spoke missions could help secure high refueling station utilization and thus could be a way to get infrastructure construction off the ground.
+Therefore, building hydrogen stations that serve captive fleets on hub-and-spoke missions could help secure high refuelling station utilisation and thus could be a way to get infrastructure construction off the ground.

 Smaller commercial vehicles like hydrogen-powered forklifts will be a good option in areas where hydrogen is available onsite, for example, in logistics and steel production plants.

-Shipping and aviation have limited options for decarbonization besides hydrogen-based fuels.
+Shipping and aviation have limited options for decarbonisation besides hydrogen-based fuels.
 Hydrogen and ammonia can help to cut emissions in shipping to achieve environmental targets.
-The aviation sector could use hydrogen-based liquid fuels for decarbonization.
+The aviation sector could use hydrogen-based liquid fuels for decarbonisation.

 In both cases, the costs of hydrogen-based fuels are currently a lot higher than comparable fossil fuels.
 Therefore, we will need policy support to speed up the switch to low-carbon fuels.